 R programming can be done in base R or using the R tidyverse.
 The following material is produced for our R tidyverse workshops and new material will appear here as it becomes available.
 R tidyverse is a collection of packages that makes it easier to handle data.
 For example, it provides easy to read code to filter out observations using certain conditions, to select specific variables, create new variables or to compute group means or other data summaries.

-Plots in R
+Plots and descriptive statistics in R

 Statistical programming – Useful links

 SAS - SAS user guide (documentation on syntax for all procedures):